 Visit King Johns Castle in Limerick

-King Johns Castle was designed and built as a stronghold to protect and defend with features of a barracks.
-Thomond bridge was built to replace an old bridge that linked to King Johns Castle.
+King Johns Castle was designed and built as a stronghold to protect and defend with features of a barracks included in the design.
+Thomond bridge was built to replace an old bridge that is linked to King Johns Castle.
 The building has many nice features.

-The large stone building has no big windows and this shows a difference from other castles that have large windows.
-There are arrow loops which are small slits in the walls, this arrow loops offered great defence against flying arrows from crossbows in medieval times.
+The large stone building has no big windows and this shows a major difference from other castles that have large windows.
+There are arrow loops which are small slits in the walls, these arrow loops offered great defence against flying arrows from crossbows in the medieval times.

 During the 1300s, the round tower became very popular because of there advantages and offered much greater protection from attacks.
 King Johns Castle has 4 large barrel towers, two of these massive towers face the river Shannon and are located on the river’s edge for maximum protection of attacks coming from ships and boats.